 We assessed photographs of sea lions with evidence of entanglement to determine if the entanglement was active or inactive, identify the entangling material, and record the age and sex of the entangled individual.
 Entangled individuals were assigned to demographic groups by age as adult, juvenile, pup, or unknown, and by sex for adults based on a number of physical characteristics, including body size and shape, whisker length, and presence of secondary sexual features.
 The proportion of entangled individuals in each sex and age class were calculated.

 Entangling materials were identified to one of nine categories: packing band, salmon flasher, rubber band, monofilament line, hook and line, netting, rope, scar, or unknown.
 Salmon flashers are plastic or metal attractants attached to a line with a 60 – 200cm leader ahead of the lure or baited hook.
 The hook from the lure or baited hook is often swallowed leaving the flasher to dangle out of the mouth by the leader.
 The hook and line category included fishing lures (not attached to flashers) and longline gear, both of which are found hooked externally on entangled individuals.
 Rubber bands are thick black bands cut from truck tire inner tubes that are often used in crab fisheries to secure trap doors.
 Packing bands are thin plastic strips attached at the ends to form loops that are used to increase the integrity of containers generally made of cardboard.
 The netting category included both gillnets made of monofilament line and trawl netting made of nylon or synthetic lines.
 Monofilament lines are commonly used in recreational fisheries and for leaders in commercial salmon fisheries and were differentiated from gillnets by the absence of knotted webbing.
 Active entanglements where the material could not be identified were recorded as ‘Unknown’.
-Animals with evidence of a previous entanglement but where no debris was observed on the sea lion were recorded as ‘Scar’.
+Animals with evidence of a previous entanglement but where no material was observed on the sea lion were recorded as ‘Scar’.
 The proportion of entanglements that were active or inactive and the proportion exhibiting each entangling material were summarized and reported over months and years to observe trends in material occurrence.

 Packing Band Analysis